mbsa-tud/tsad_platform/README.md

     ```matlab
     switch modelOptions.name
      % Add your model here
-        case 'Your model name'
+        case "Your model name"
             % Define different options depending on whether validation data is available
             if modelOptions.hyperparameters.ratioTrainVal == 0
-                trainOptions = trainingOptions('adam', ...
+                trainOptions = trainingOptions("adam", ...
+                                                Plots=plots, ...
-                    'Plots', plots, ...
+                                                Verbose=verbose, ...
-                    'MaxEpochs', modelOptions.hyperparameters.epochs, ...
+                                                MaxEpochs=modelOptions.hyperparameters.epochs, ...
-                    'MiniBatchSize', modelOptions.hyperparameters.minibatchSize, ...
+                                                MiniBatchSize=modelOptions.hyperparameters.minibatchSize, ...
-                    'GradientThreshold', 1, ...
+                                                GradientThreshold=1, ...
-                    'InitialLearnRate', modelOptions.hyperparameters.learningRate, ...
+                                                InitialLearnRate=modelOptions.hyperparameters.learningRate, ...
-                    'Shuffle', 'every-epoch',...
-                    'ExecutionEnvironment', device);
+                                                Shuffle="every-epoch",...
+                                                ExecutionEnvironment=device);
             else
-                trainOptions = trainingOptions('adam', ...
+                trainOptions = trainingOptions("adam", ...
+                                                Plots=plots, ...
-                    'Plots', plots, ...
+                                                Verbose=verbose, ...
-                    'MaxEpochs', modelOptions.hyperparameters.epochs, ...
+                                                MaxEpochs=modelOptions.hyperparameters.epochs, ...
-                    'MiniBatchSize', modelOptions.hyperparameters.minibatchSize, ...
+                                                MiniBatchSize=modelOptions.hyperparameters.minibatchSize, ...
-                    'GradientThreshold', 1, ...
+                                                GradientThreshold=1, ...
-                    'InitialLearnRate', modelOptions.hyperparameters.learningRate, ...
+                                                InitialLearnRate=modelOptions.hyperparameters.learningRate, ...
-                    'Shuffle', 'every-epoch', ...
+                                                Shuffle="every-epoch", ...
-                    'ExecutionEnvironment', device, ...
+                                                ExecutionEnvironment=device, ...
-                    'ValidationData', {XVal, YVal}, ...
+                                                ValidationData={XVal, YVal}, ...
-                    'ValidationFrequency', floor(numWindows / (3 * modelOptions.hyperparameters.minibatchSize)));
+                                                ValidationFrequency=floor(numWindows / (3 * modelOptions.hyperparameters.minibatchSize)));
             end
     ```

-**Optional** You can also add all the training and detection function call for your network manually.
+**NOTE** You can **optionally** add the training and detection function call for your network manually.
 In that case you don't have to add your model to the files mentioned above.
 To do so proceed as follows:

 1. **Add the training function call for you network**: Go to the folder `tsad_platform > src > models_and_training > deep_learning` and open the file `train_DL.m`.
 Add your model name within the main *switch* statement, then call your training function and save the trained network in the `Mdl` vairable.
 The `MdlInfo` variable is optional and can be left empty:

     ```matlab
     switch modelOptions.name
         % Add your model here
-        case 'Your model name'
+        case "Your model name"
             Mdl = yourTrainFunction(XTrain, YTrain, XVal, YVal);
             MdlInfo = [];
     ```

 2. **Add the detection call for your network**: Go to the folder `tsad_platform > src > detection` and open the file `detectWith_DL.m`.
 Add your model name within the main *switch* statement, then add your detection function call.
-Make sure to return anomaly scores (`anomalyScores`) and optionally the computational time (`compTime`) of your model (The computation time should be computed for a single subsequence as it is used to determine the detection speed of a model in an online-szenario):
+Make sure to save the prediction of your model in the `anomalyScores` variable (even if your model outputs labels):

     ```matlab
     switch modelOptions.name
         % Add your model here
-        case 'Your model name'
+        case "Your model name"
             anomalyScores = detectWithYourModel(Mdl, XTest);

-            % The compTime variable should contain the computation time for a single subsequence.
-Set it to NaN if you don't need it to be computed
-            compTime = NaN;
     ```

 #### Add other models